ani171/RISC-V-Assembly-level-programs/README.md

 ## Virtual Box Installation

 https://www.virtualbox.org/wiki/Downloads
 * Follow the link to access the downloads page.
-Download and install the Windows hosts version of the software.
+Download and install the Windows host version of the software.
 * Launch the VirtualBox application and select "New."
 * Provide a name for the virtual machine (VM) and designate the folder location for your VM files.
 * Obtain the ISO file by installing the image from the specified websites.